wini-rs/wini/README.md

 ## Documentation

 All the documentation concerning the inner workings of wini and how to work with it are available here: <https://wini.rocks/>.

+## State
+Even tho wini works, it's still on a very early version: Things might not always work as expected and there might be some breaking change in the future.
+But if you are curious, and you want to help develop this project, you can still try it!